raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 [Enable both cameras](dt-blob-dualcam.dts)

-*As of 2015-04-17 some users are reporting issues with GPIO pin 2 and 3 for camera control.
-Pin 4 and 5 is reported to work.
+*As of 2015-04-17, some users are reporting issues with GPIO pins 2 and 3 for camera control.
+Pins 4 and 5 are  reported to work.
 The issue is being investigated.*